jsmith2021Brandeis/jsmith2021Brandeis.github.io/index.md

 github_username:  jsmith2021Brandeis # your github username

 # By declaring these variables, you can include a button that links to an external website or to media.
-about_button: https://jsmith2021brandeis.github.io/ # the link
-about_button_label: get hello # the label on the button

 # optional portfolio section ------------------------------------------